Dysarthria in Adults

 • pointing and gesturing to help convey meaning;

-• effectively using conversational repair strategies (e.g., restating message in different words; using gestures to help clarify message).
+• effectively using conversational repair strategies (e.g., restating message in different words, using gestures to help clarify message).

-Communication-partner strategies include
+Communication partner strategies include

-• maintaining eye contact with the speaker;
+• maintaining eye contact with the speaker, as appropriate;

 • being an active listener and making every effort to understand the speaker's message;